-Located in the beautiful southeastern Minnesota river valley, the Great River Ridge State Trail has picturesque views of river bluffs.
-Built on former railroad grade, the Great River Ridge State Trail is also a fairly easy ride.
-When complete, the trail will be paved for 15 miles, and travel between the cities of Plainview and Eyota.
-Currently, there are 13 miles of paved trail from Plainview, south through the town of Elgin and continues on to County Road 9.
-Summer uses are primarily bicycling, in-line skating, and hiking.
+Located in the beautiful southeastern Minnesota river valley, the Great River Ridge State Trail follows a former railroad grade with picturesque views of river bluffs.
+The trail is generally level and accessible, and is popular for bicycling, hiking, in-line skating, horseback riding and snowmobiling.
+When complete, the trail will be paved for 15 miles and will connect the cities of Plainview and Eyota.
+Currently, 13 miles of paved trail begins in Plainview, travels south through the town of Elgin, and ends at County Road 9.

 Quiet city streets allow users to explore the towns along the way.
-Plainview is known to be the agricultural hub of the area, and has additional opportunity for recreation in it’s 8 city parks.
-Nearby are also Carley State Park and Whitewater State Park.
-Future plans involve extension to Carley State Park.
+Plainview is known as the agricultural hub of the area, and has additional opportunity for recreation in its eight city parks.
+Carley State Park and Whitewater State Park are nearby.
+Future plans include extension to Carley State Park.

 The trail offers a dual, natural surface treadway from Elgin to County Road 9 that is used for horseback riding in the summer, and snowmobiling in the winter.